 Created: | 2017-01-01 |

-Probability and Statistics for Computer ScienceDownload free course Probability and Statistics for Computer Science, pdf file on 374 pages by David Forsyth....
+Philosophy of Computer ScienceDownload free course Philosophy of Computer Science, pdf file on 938 pages by William J. Rapaport....

 Basic computer concepts PDF courseThis pdf tutorial aims to give students the basics concepts of computer, hardware, software and input/output devices.
 Free PDF training course in 43 pages by Seema Sirpal....